 Notes

-- When measuring the flour, first fluff it with a spoon.
-Flour tends to settle and compact.
-Then, using a spoon scoop it into the measuring cup.
-Using just the measuring cup can cause the flour to compact which will result in a denser texture.
+- Fluff and scoop the flour with a spoon: Flour tends to settle and compact.
+Then, using a spoon, scoop it into the measuring cup.
+Using just the measuring cup to scoop the flour can cause the flour to compact which will result in a denser texture.

-- Your starter can be anywhere from 12 hours to 48 hours old.
+- Use discard that is 12-24 hours past feeding: Your sourdough starter can be anywhere from 12 hours to 48 hours old.
 I used a starter that had gone 2 days without feeding and these turned out just as fluffy.
 The baking powder and soda will assist in the rise.

 I didn’t have a lemon so I used almond flavoring and topped with sliced almonds.
 I had to add a little milk, the batter was really thick.
 They are delicious.
 Thanks.